Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ## About the code

-For both the SPA and the function API components, we have used a single Azure AD app registration, as these components are tightly coupled and essentially perform as a single app.
+For both the SPA and the function API components, we have used a single Microsoft Entra app registration, as these components are tightly coupled and essentially perform as a single app.
 The function API endpoint is exposed under the `*/api` path, where `*` is the domain of the deployed sample.
 So for instance, the function API named **HelloUser** is exposed at `*/api/hello`.
 See the [function.json](./App/api/HelloUser/function.json) file for how to modify the endpoint.

 We briefly discuss other important aspects of the sample below.